tomhut/UIImage-FaceDetection/README.markdown

 ## Use

+1. Add the CoreImage framework to your project
-1. Add the files 'UIImage+FaceDetection.h' & 'UIImage+FaceDetection.m' to your project
+2. Add the files 'UIImage+FaceDetection.h' & 'UIImage+FaceDetection.m' to your project
-2. Import the header using  `#import "UIImage+FaceDetection.h"`
+3. Import the header using  `#import "UIImage+FaceDetection.h"`
-3. Call the `facesWithAccuracy :(NSString *)detectorAccuracy` method in the following way:
+4. Call the `facesWithAccuracy :(NSString *)detectorAccuracy` method in the following way:

 <pre>
 UIImage *myImage = [UIImage imageNamed:@"exampleImage.png"];